gferreira/fb-variable-values/docs/pages/reference/glyph-validator.md

   </ol>
 </nav>

-A tool to validate glyphs in the current font against glyphs from another font.
+A tool to validate glyphs in the _current font_ that is open and selected against glyphs from a selected source.
 {: .lead}

 * Table of Contents